isomerpages/moe-southviewpri/_departments/PHE & Aesthetics/Aesthetics.md

 			<td>Primary 4</td>
 			<td>To enable students to:
 				<ul>
-					<li>Appreciate the origins of Batik.
+					<li>Appreciate the origins of Batik.</li>
-						<li>Learn the process of traditional way of batik making and the correct use of traditional batik art tools (such as tjanting).
+						<li>Learn the process of traditional way of batik making and the correct use of traditional batik art tools (such as tjanting).</li>
-							<li>Apply Batik art making skills such as waxing, painting and layering in their artwork.
+							<li>Apply Batik art making skills such as waxing, painting and layering in their artwork.</li>
 				</ul></td>
 		</tr>
 <tr>